frederic-perez/AmE-dictionary/data/dictionary.md

 __swoosh__ _n_ The noise produced by the sudden rush of a fluid (a gas or liquid). _Syn_ whoosh
 __swooshing__
 __sword__ _n_ :mega::mute:[s~~w~~ord]
+__sworn__ _adj_ Bound, pledged, or made inveterate, by or as if by an oath: _a sworn statement; he was sworn to God._ _Jedi Knights are sworn protectors of the Force and the Jedi Order._
 __sybarite__ _n_ A person devoted to pleasure and luxury; a voluptuary. _Syn_ voluptuary
 __sycamore tree__
 __sycamore__ _n_ :two::hammer: